maemo-leste/maemo-user-guide/source/chapters/clock-n-alarms.rst

 You will be shown a map, where the current place is shown (and its time zone and name written on the bottom of the screen), and from where you can change it, by selecting the place which is closest to your location (or one which is in your local timezone).
 You can select the place by choosing it from the map.
     |choose-time-zone-London|

-When ready, tap on *Done*, at the top of the screeen, if you want to save the changes.
+When ready, tap on *Done*, at the top of the screen, if you want to save the changes.

 .. note:: You can also search for a place by tapping on the magnifier on top of the screen.
     |choose-time-zone-search|